The Story of Kalende Community

 Within the Kalende CBO, a Relationship Group exists as a safe place for the Care Workers and Primary Caregivers to read God’s word, share their struggles and find reconciliation.
 This has resulted in much forgiveness and newfound unity forming.

-The local Hands at Work team in Luanshya currently supports eight Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Luanshya currently supports ten Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Kalende.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.